The Supreme Court has upheld the Court of Appeal's judgement on the Harpur Trust v Brazel case.

 - Working out one-third of 12.07% of that figure

-The school believed that that this was in keeping with guidance from Acas. (note the facts of this case arose before the Acas guidance was updated).
+The school believed that this was in keeping with guidance from Acas. (note the facts of this case arose before the Acas guidance was updated).

 The claimant argued that this system did not comply with the provisions of the WTR.
-Therefore they did not provide her the holiday pay that she was entitled to.
+Therefore they did not provide her with the holiday pay that she was entitled to.

 If you apply the calculation as it is outlined in section 224, her holiday pay works out very differently.
-Assuming she did work 32 weeks in on leave year her holiday would be 17.5% of her total annual salary.
+Assuming she did work 32 weeks on leave year her holiday would be 17.5% of her total annual salary.

 What the Employment Tribunal (ET) found

 The claimant brought a claim to the ET for unlawful deductions from wages.
 The tribunal dismissed her claim.
-They found that the school had calculated her holiday pay correctly by applying the pro rating principle.
+They found that the school had calculated her holiday pay correctly by applying the pro-rating principle.

 What the Employment Appeal Tribunal (EAT) found

 The claimant appealed to the Employment Appeal Tribunal (EAT), which ruled in her favour.
 They found that section 224 provided a simple method of calculating pay for irregular workers.